hypo69/hypo/docs/gemini/set 0/ru/explainer/src/suppliers/aliexpress/campaign/_pytest/test_prepeare_campaigns.md

 # <algorithm>

 The code consists of unit tests for functions related to campaign preparation.
-Let's illustrate the algorithm for `test_update_category_success`:
+Let's illuStarte the algorithm for `test_update_category_success`:

 1. **Setup:** A mock `mock_j_loads` is created, which is a patched version of `src.utils.jjson.j_loads`.
 It's configured to return a predefined dictionary.
 Similarly, `mock_j_dumps` and `mock_logger` are mocked.